- Be the first to know about exclusive offers

 Outdoorsy types will love the Arenal Volcano and Monteverde areas for their devotion to nature.
-The primary attraction here is a nature reserve, so there are plenty of nature sites, hiking trails, hanging bridges and animal exhibits to see.
+The primary attraction here is a nature reserve, so there are plenty of nature sites, hiking trails, hanging bridges, and animal exhibits to see.
 The Monteverde area is famous for its conservation efforts and tourism industry centered on nature.
 Similarly, the Arenal area is concentrated around the Arenal Volcano’s giant stature, which creates a picturesque backdrop and thermal springs for its nature-minded resort areas below.
 The unique landscape of these sites combined with the rich amount of natural beauty they offer make this region an adventurer’s paradise.
-Go exploring through the region by biking, hiking or horseback riding—your choice.
-This is nature you can’t miss.
+Go exploring through the area by biking, hiking, or horseback riding — your choice.
+This is nature you can’t miss!

 Other Destinations in Costa-Rica

 Start Planning Your Costa Rica Vacation

 Eco-friendly explorers enjoy the Arenal Volcano/Monteverde area for its hiking tours, thermally heated rivers, and amazing forest views.
 On the other hand, beach lovers are at home in the Guanacaste Beach region, which offers gorgeous turquoise water and powdery white sand for an experience in paradise.
 The Gulf of Nicoya region is made up of fun-loving beach towns with surfers and adventure seekers breaking waves, exploring the forest, and partying on the beach.
 And San Jose, the capital city of Costa Rica, is home to the country’s cultural dedications, offering authentic shops and the coolest of the country’s youth.